openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/handouts_updates.rst

     * You must use HTML to format your update.
 The :ref:`visual editor<The Visual Editor>` is not provided for course handouts.
+    * To provide the best experience for learners who read course updates on their smartphones, include only unformatted text.
     * If you change the supplied date, the new date appears above the update on the **Course Info** page.
 However, the update is visible to all enrolled learners as soon as you post it.

 4. Optionally, choose whether to send a notification about your update to the edX mobile app.
-For the best experience on smartphones, your update should only include unformatted text.

 #.
 Select **Post**.

    Your update appears on the **Course Info** page in your course immediately.